-\In December 2017, the Tax Act was enacted and significantly impacted the U.S. tax law.
-As a result of this legislation, our fourth quarter and full year 2017 provision for income taxes increased by \$2.27 billion, which impacted our net income. \\Includes a \$3.0 billion legal expense accrued in the first guarter of 2019 related to the FTC matter as discussed in our Q1 2019 Press Release. \\\Includes an additional \$2.0 billion legal expense accrued in the second quarter of 2019 related to the FTC settlement and \$1.1 billion in income taxes due to the developments in Altera Corp. v.
+(1) Includes a \$3.0 billion legal expense accrued in the first quarter of 2019 related to the FTC matter as discussed in our Q1 2019 Press Release.
+(2) Includes an additional \$2.0 billion legal expense accrued in the second quarter of 2019 related to the FTC settlement and \$1.1 billion in income taxes due to the developments in Altera Corp. v.
 Commissioner as discussed in our Q2 2019 Press Release.
-Diluted Earnings Per Share
+(3) Reflects a one-time income tax benefit of \$913 million related to the effects of a tax election to capitalize and amortize certain research and development expenses for U.S. income tax purposes.
+Diluted Earnings Per Share FACEBOOK

-\In December 2017, the Tax Act was enacted and significantly impacted the U.S. tax law.
-As a result of this legislation, our fourth quarter and full year 2017 provision for income taxes increased by \$2.27 billion, which impacted our diluted earnings per share (EPS) for such periods.
-Our diluted EPS decreased by \$0.77 for both the fourth quarter and full year 2017. \\Includes a \$3.0 billion legal expense accrued in the first quarter of 2019 related to the FTC matter as discussed in our Q1 2019 Press Release.
-Excluding this expense, our diluted EPS would have been \$1.04 higher. \\\Includes an additional \$2.0 billion legal expense accrued in the second quarter of 2019 related to the FTC settlement and \$1.1 billion in income taxes due to the developments in Altera Corp. v.
+(1) Includes a \$3.0 billion legal expense accrued in the first quarter of 2019 related to the FTC matter as discussed in our Q1 2019 Press Release.
+Excluding this expense, our diluted EPS would have been \$1.04 higher.
+(2) Includes an additional \$2.0 billion legal expense accrued in the second quarter of 2019 related to the FTC settlement and \$1.1 billion in income taxes due to the developments in Altera Corp. v.
 Commissioner as discussed in our Q2 2019 Press Release.
 Excluding these expenses, our diluted EPS would have been \$1.08 higher.
+(3) Reflects a one-time income tax benefit of \$913 million related to the effects of a tax election to capitalize and amortize certain research and development expenses for U.S. income tax purposes.
+Excluding this tax benefit, our diluted EPS would have been \$0.31 lower.
 Capital Expenditures In Millions